Esperpento: Characteristics

 The main characteristic of esperpento is usage of the grotesque as a form of expression, which includes reification of characters, fusion of animal and human forms, legitimizing colloquial language via its use in literature, an abundant use of contrast, distorting scenery, and mixing the real world with nightmares.
 The systematic deformation of reality plays a key role, often calling on the appearance of caricatures.
 Death appears as a fundamental character.
 Esperpento comes with a semitransparent moral lesson, filled with criticism and satire.

 The degradation present in esperpento affects both environments and characters.
 The dominant settings are taverns and brothels, miserable interiors, and dangerous streets in Madrid.
-Characters on the street include drunkards, prostitutes, rogues, beggars, failed artists, and bohemians, all presented as marionettes incapable of voluntary actions.
+Characters on the street include drunkards, prostitutes, rogues, beggars, failed artists, and bohemians, all presented as marionettes incapable of voluntary action.

 The main question that esperpento asks is whether it presents a deformed image of reality or whether it presents an accurate image of a deformed reality.